 Find out more about how to install NVMe PCIe SSDs.

-Which SSD interface should I get?
+What SSD should I get?

 Compatibility with your computer is the most important factor in choosing an SSD interface.
 It can be challenging to tell the difference between PCIe and SATA connections if you look at the slot on the motherboard.
 Check your computer specifications to see which interface your computer supports.
 Even easier, use the Upgrade Selector™ or System Scanner to find compatible parts.